4 Steps to Fixing Crooked Teeth

 Make a Decision

-After your orthodontist goes over all of the potential treatment options for crooked teeth, you will then have the opportunity to go home and review them and decide upon the option that works best for you.
-While braces are typically the most common and trusted form of treatment when correcting misaligned teeth, Invisalign generally is less expensive, if that is an option available.
+After your orthodontist discusses all of the potential treatment options for crooked teeth, you will have the opportunity to review them at home and decide upon the option that works best for you.
+While braces are typically the most common and trusted form of treatment for misaligned teeth, clear aligners are generally less expensive if that is an option available.

 In the end, the decision is yours, and there is no wrong answer; the choice is entirely dependent upon your personal preference.